wultra/powerauth-mobile-sdk/docs/PowerAuth-SDK-for-iOS.md

 }

 ```

-The complex example above is trying to hide that problematic asynchronous requesting with remembering completion blocks when the underlying HTTP request is already on the fly.
-Be aware that the code is still very simple PoC and for example, doesn't solve cancelation and thread safety.
+The complex example above is trying to hide that problematic asynchronous requesting by remembering completion blocks when the underlying HTTP request is already on the fly.
+Be aware that the code is still very simple PoC and, for example, doesn't solve cancelation and thread-safety.

-### Generating authorization header
+### Generating Authorization Header

-Once you have a `PowerAuthToken` object, use following code to generate an authorization header:
+Once you have a `PowerAuthToken` object, use the following code to generate an authorization header:

 ```swift
 if let header = token.generateHeader() {